Gesee-y/Cruise.jl/README.md

 **Cruise.jl** fills that gap.

-It’s not just a wrapper or a framework — Cruise is a modular, performant, and backend-agnostic game engine written entirely in Julia.
+It’s not just a wrapper or a framework, Cruise is a modular, performant, and backend-agnostic game engine written entirely in Julia.
 With Cruise, Julia isn't just a language for science anymore, it becomes a serious tool for building games.

 ---